North Kivu: Impact on women, children, and vulnerable populations

+Ongoing conflict

-On August 19, 2003, DRC government decree 019/2003 offered Laurent Nkunda the rank of Brigadier General and command of the new Congo Government's FARDC Eighth Military Region, covering North Kivu.
+On 19 August 2003, DRC government decree 019/2003 offered Laurent Nkunda the rank of Brigadier General and command of the new Congo Government's FARDC Eighth Military Region, covering North Kivu.
 He declined.
-On May 26, 2004, General Obed Wibasira (RCD-Goma) was named to the position.
-But Wibasira was suspected of complicity with the soldiers in Goma who had triggered a mutiny in Bukavu in February 2004, and on January 23, 2005, he was switched with Gabriel Amisi Kumba, at the time commander of the Fifth Military Region in Kasaï-Oriental.
+On 26 May 2004, General Obed Wibasira (RCD-Goma) was named to the position.
+But Wibasira was suspected of complicity with the soldiers in Goma who had triggered a mutiny in Bukavu in February 2004, and on 23 January 2005, he was switched with Gabriel Amisi Kumba, at the time commander of the Fifth Military Region in Kasaï-Oriental.
 Kumba was named as a Brigadier General when taking up the post.
 General Louis Ngizo, a former commander of the Rally for Congolese Democracy, was appointed a commander in November 2006.
-But he had little influence compared to powerful military figures from Kinshasa, U.S. diplomats said in comments released via WikiLeaks.
 Brigadier General Vainqueur Mayala was transferred from command of the Ituri operational zone, promoted to Major General, and appointed military region commander in May 2007.
-Ngizo left Goma on May 13, 2007, his next posting not being known at the time.
+Ngizo left Goma on 13 May 2007, his next posting not being known at the time.
 During late 2008, the FARDC maintained its dismal record in combat against Nkunda's CNDP faction, losing the Rumangabo military camp to the rebels.

 The dissident Mai-Mai 85th Brigade, commanded by Colonel Samy Matumo, controlled the cassiterite mine at Bisie, just north of Manoire in Walikale, in southeastern North Kivu.
-The former RCD-K/ML also has fighters in the province; 'at the beginning of the transition [2002-3] the RCD-Mouvement de Libération president declared he had 8-10,000 Armée Patriotic Congolaise (APC) troops in the Beni-Lubero area of North Kivu.'
+The former RCD-K/ML also has fighters in the province; at the beginning of the transition [2002-3] the RCD-Mouvement de Libération president declared he had 8-10,000 Armée Patriotic Congolaise (APC) troops in the Beni-Lubero area of North Kivu.'
 This exaggerated figure seems to have been reduced to 'several thousand' (2-4,000?) as of early 2006, following demobilizations and men joining the integrated brigades.

-The Effacer le tableau and Beni massacre occurred in the province.